jbernadas/downloader-uploader/README.rst

 - requests
 - urllib

-IMPORTANT: GeckoDriver is required when using the upload function of this app.
-You have to install this manually, then make sure it is in your computer's PATH environment.
+IMPORTANT: Whether you are using virtualenv or not you need to have GeckoDriver installed, it is a Mozilla product used for automated testing, it is required when using the upload function of this app.
+Install it manually then make sure it is in your computer's PATH environment.

 - geckodriver - downloaded separately from Mozilla repository at https://github.com/mozilla/geckodriver